nhma20/rosbag2_upgrader/README.md

-# rosbag2_upgrader
+# ROS2 Bag Upgrade Tool
-Play ros2 bag from older ROS2 version in newer ROS2 version
+Upgrade recorded bag from older version of ros2 (e.g. dashing) to newer version of ros2 (e.g. foxy)

-For example, a bag recorded in a dashing environment can be replayed in a foxy environment.
+For example, a bag recorded in a dashing environment can be re-recorded in a foxy environment.

+For now, only works with one PointCloud2 and one Image topic - use as template to customize to any number of messages.

 ### Installation